 Signs.
 Grantha uses the pluta sign to denote vowel lengthening.
 The pluta is not in current use, but it is found in Vedic manuscripts.
-The nukta is not used to write Sanskrit, but it is used to transcribe words from other languages.
+The nukta is not used to write Sanskrit, but is used to transcribe words from other languages, such as Irula.